As a plugin writer I can use plugin_template to bootstrap or update a plugin

 The documentation was updated to reflect the new workflow.

-#1 Updated by firstname.lastname@example.org almost 2 years ago
+#1 Updated by firstname.lastname@example.org over 2 years ago

 - Subject changed from Replace plugin_template with cookiecutter to Use cookie cutter in plugin_template

 I have used a cookie cutter template, but I haven't ever made one.
 My limited understanding is that the files already in the repo should be converted to Jinja.
 It would be a large diff, but I think it wouldn't be very much work.